-SanDisk says it produced some bad 32GB and 64GB microSD cards
+SanDisk has had some problems with its 32GB and 64GB microSD cards

 Has any one out there suffering with a SanDisk microSD Card?
 Drop us a comment in the box below and let us know what happened.
 You will feel much better getting it off your chest.